Aseth0/ActAll/README.md

 # ActAll
-Basic Script for do a full update in a RaspBerryPi 4.
+Basic Script for does a full update in a RaspBerryPi 4.

 The script:
 - apt-get update